It is especially difficult to become pack leader to an aggressive dog because we will naturally fear our dog’s aggression.

 This just means that our dog does not get anything, until he does something for us first.

-Do not give the dog all of his food on a silver platter.
-Instead, use it for dog training, grooming, and other activities.
-Never leave food or other resources (e.g. toys) out for him to use whenever he wants.
-Being pack leader means that we control everything, and we decide when, where, and for how long he gets access to resources.
+I do not give my dog all of his food on a silver platter.
+Instead, I use it for dog training, grooming, and other activities.
+I don’t leave food or high priority resources (e.g. food toys) out for him to use whenever he wants.
+Being pack leader means that I control the key resources, and I decide when, where, and for how long he gets access to those resources.
+Of course, I also make sure that my dog has many opportunities to work for all the things that he wants.

 Some useful rules to establish and maintain pack leadership include: